Frozen-Projects/WinInputs/README.md

 - Creating UE4 based remote desktop system (Just pass inputs with an online api)

 **SPESIFIC DESCRIPTION FOR BLOCKCHAIN WALLETS:**
+- This doesn't and won't get any information from blockchain wallets.
-- This doesn't and won't get or send any information to a blockchain wallet.
+- This doesn't and won't send any information to blockchain wallets.
-- If you use it with a capturing solution, it merely shows desktop and send inputs to OS for beter user exprience (without take off VR headset for every authorization process).
+- If you use it with a capturing solution, it merely shows desktop and send inputs to "OS itself rather than only game" for beter user exprience (without take off VR headset for every authorization process).
 - We are not a blockchain related company.
 For this reason, we don't have extensive know-how for wallet SDKs.
 But as we know, all major NFT related wallets work as browser extensions and there is no C++ SDK to communicate with them.
 So, implementing them will be hard.
 - At this point, we suggest developers to create two layered login system.
 	- First one is game related authentication and the second one is wallet authentication.